 In September 2015, we announced positive top-line data from a Phase 1 clinical trial of our RSV F Vaccine in healthy children between two and six years of age.
 This clinical trial evaluated the safety and immunogenicity of our RSV F Vaccine, with one or two doses, with or without aluminum phosphate adjuvant.
 Trial enrollment was concluded with a smaller than planned cohort so that dosing could be completed ahead of the 2014-15 RSV season.
 The vaccine was well-tolerated and serum samples collected from a subset of 18 immunized children in the per-protocol population demonstrated that the RSV F Vaccine was highly immunogenic at all formulations and regimens.
 There were greater than 10-fold increases in both anti-F IgG and PCA antibody titers in the adjuvanted group and greater than 6-fold increases in anti-F IgG and PCA antibody titers in the unadjuvanted group.
 We are assessing the next steps in the development of our RSV F Vaccine for pediatrics.

 Influenza is a world-wide infectious disease that causes illness in humans with symptoms ranging from mild to life-threatening or even death.
-Serious illness occurs not only in susceptible populations such as pediatrics and older adults, but also in the general population when unique strains of influenza arise, for which most humans have not developed protective antibodies.
+Serious illness occurs not only in susceptible populations such as pediatrics and older adults, but also in the general population but also in the general population largely because of unique strains of influenza for which most humans have not developed protective antibodies.
 Current estimates for seasonal influenza vaccine growth in the top seven markets (U.S., Japan, France, Germany, Italy, Spain and UK), show a potential increase from approximately $3.2 billion in the 2012-13 season to $5.3 billion by the 2021-2022 season.

 The Advisory Committee for Immunization Practices of the Center for Disease Control and Prevention (CDC) recommends that all persons aged six months and older be vaccinated annually against seasonal influenza.
 Influenza is a major burden on public health worldwide: an estimated one million deaths each year are attributed to influenza.17 It is further estimated that, each year, influenza attacks between 5% and 10% of adults and 20% to 30% of children, causing significant levels of illness, hospitalization and death.18 Recombinant seasonal influenza vaccines, like the candidate we are developing, have an important advantage: once licensed for commercial sale, large quantities of vaccines can potentially be manufactured quickly and in a cost-effective manner, without the use of either the live influenza virus or eggs.